 Send an email to Nestle.
-Nestle is promoting its baby milk with the claim it 'protects' babies.
+Nestle promotes its baby milk with claim such as it 'protects' babies and is the 'natural start'.
 But babies fed on it are more likely to become sick than breastfed babies and, in conditions of poverty, more likely to die.

 Greenpeace is reporting that Nestlé has agreed to all of its demands regarding its sourcing of palm oil from suppliers accused of destroying Indonesian rainforest to produce it.
 Nestlé had earlier resisted calls to change its policies and practices and received many thousands of messages and Greenpeace campaigners dropped in - literally - on its shareholder meeting in Switzerland last April.
 Now it is saying it will source palm oil from sustainable sources by 2015.
 This will require careful monitoring; when Nestlé was targeted over child slavery in its cocoa supply chain it promised in 2001 to ensure this had ended within 5 years, but has still not delivered.
 From our own success in holding Nestlé to account, we know that its Public Relations team will be swinging into action to portray this as 'Nestlé taking the lead' - ignoring the great efforts campaigners have had to go to and using its climb down to divert attention from other concerns about it awful management behaviour.